sst/sst/packages/sst/README.md

-# SST 2.0 Preview
+# SST 2.0 RC

-This is a preview of the upcoming SST 2.0.
-It is incomplete so if you run into any issues please report to us in the #cli channel in discord ASAP so we can get it fixed.
+This is a release candidate of the upcoming SST 2.0.
+Please report to us in the #cli channel in discord ASAP so we can get it fixed.
 We're in the final phases now and are trying to prioritize fixing blocking issues.

 ## Migration Guide